Skip to content

 Section titled “.retry_schedule(error) -> TaskSendResult[TaskHandle[T]]”

 Retry a failed schedule using the stored payload.
-Only valid for ENQUEUE_FAILED errors that originated from .schedule().
+Only valid for ENQUEUE_FAILED and ASYNC_CONTEXT errors that originated from .schedule().

 Returns: TaskSendResult[TaskHandle[T]]